Apply for an Electronic Travel Authorisation (ETA) to visit the UK.

 Key specific guides

-Complete Guide for EU Citizens · ETA for French Citizens · ETA pour les Français (FR) · German ID Card & UK Entry · ETA for Americans
+Complete Guide for EU Citizens · ETA for French Citizens · German ID Card & UK Entry · ETA for Americans

 Not sure whether your specific situation requires an ETA or a full visa?
 Our complete eligibility guide covers dual nationality, Settled Status, BN(O) passports, and every edge case.
 You can also compare the ETA vs a Standard Visitor Visa to understand the difference.